A perfect circle.

 How these characters interact is what makes Trine 4 fun.
 A typical puzzle might ask you to use Zoya’s grappling hook to open a door, use Amadeus’s magic to summon a block that can be used to trigger and out of range switch, and use Pontius’s shield to reflect beams of light between mirrors to open a door.
 None of these puzzles are particular head-scratchers, but they are a lot of fun.
 Between puzzles, you’ll traverse levels collecting experience, which is scattered throughout the environment in the form of collectibles.
 Usually, getting them means completing small platforming challenges hidden between the major puzzles.
 Some are simple, only requiring you to reach a higher platform or make a trickier jump, but the best ones are hidden and come with their own major puzzles.
 Collect enough, and you can upgrade the character’s major abilities.
 One allows Zoya to immediately come out of her roll with a fully charged bow, while another allow Amadeus to lift enemies and hold them in midair.
 These upgrades aren’t necessary – you are more then capable of beating the game without them – but they make the game more fun, and give you a lot more options, especially in combat.

 Unfortunately, combat happens to be the area where Trine 4 falters.
 None of the enemies outside of the bosses are doing anything particularly interesting, and it’s easy to just switch to Pontius for most fights and mash away because the game doesn’t require you to do anything else.
 Trine 4 occasionally livens things up with elemental enemies and hitting them with arrows of the opposite element from Zoya’s bow will wipe them out in a single shot, but you mostly fight the same enemies in the same areas, and battles feel pretty repetitive.
 Yes, you can mix things up a bit by using each character’s special abilities, but there’s often no reason to when Pontius can just stand next to enemies and spam attacks with his sword.
 Combat is easily one of the weakest aspects in Trine 4, which is a shame because the game does provide you with cool options.
-There’s just no reason or need to use them.
+There’s just no reason to use them.
 Thankfully, combat encounters are rare, occurring only a few times a level, and then it’s back to platforming and puzzle solving.
 Trine 4 knows what you’re here for, and it wants to make sure you have a good time.

 If combat is the game’s weakest point, the strong co-op support is its best.
 Trine 4 supports both local (hallelujah!) and online co-op, and there are multiple ways to play.
 Classic mode gives you one of each character at will and allows you to switch between them, while Unlimited mode gives player their own set of wizard, thief, and knight to play with, which means you can have several of the same character running around at any given point.
 Best of all, the game’s puzzles change depending on which mode you play.
 That meant that many of the puzzles I encountered while playing in Unlimited mode were meant to be solved with two wizards, or two thieves, which wouldn’t be the case in Classic mode or playing alone.
 The basis for each puzzle is the same, but even the most subtle of operations, like a new switch behind a locked door, mean that you’ll approach them completely differently.
 The game also doesn’t force you into a single solution, and my partner and I always felt like the solutions we can up with were just one of many possibilities.
 Your solution feels unique, and that encourages experimentation.
 It’s Trine 4’s best aspect, and one that is only enhanced by its co-op mode.